romainl/idiomatic-vimrc/README.md

       <C-]> on an highlighted tag to jump to the corresponding entry
       <C-t> to come back

-- Always refer to the relevant `:help` before adding anything to your vimrc.
+- Always refer to the relevant `:help` before adding anything to your `vimrc`.
 - You don't need `set nocompatible` if you have a custom `vimrc` at the expected location.
 - `set background=dark` doesn't do what you think it does.
 - `set t_Co=256` is a bad idea, set your terminal up properly instead.
 - `set paste` has a lot of nasty side effects, don't put it in your `vimrc`.
-- If you have many autocommands for many filetype-specific settings, consider moving those settings to proper ftplugins:
+- If you have many autocommands for many filetype-specific settings, consider moving those settings to proper filetype plugins:

       ~/.vim/after/ftplugin/php.vim